Airlines call for COVID-19 tests before all international flights

 A global agreement is needed to ensure pre-departure test results are uniformly accepted by the destination country, he said.
 “It will also boost passenger confidence that everybody on the aircraft has been tested.”

+The airlines’ position has evolved with the test technology.
+IATA argued a month ago for new rules to recognise lab-based PCR tests conducted 48 hours before departure.

+Last-minute airport screening is more effective because it “seals off the system” against forged certificates or infections contracted just before travel, De Juniac said on Tuesday.

-Antigen tests are faster but generally more likely to miss positive cases of the virus than laboratory-based molecular diagnostic tests.
+Antigen tests are faster but less sensitive and therefore slightly more likely to miss positive cases than the PCR alternatives, although the accuracy gap has narrowed.

 Among companies marketing the new tests, German diagnostics specialist Qiagen said earlier this month it planned to launch a COVID-19 antigen test that provided results in 15 minutes and could be deployed in airports or stadiums.